DinoHub-SubT/dsta_deploy/docs/azure-terraform-setup.md

         ssh-add ~/.ssh/subt.d/azure_vm_rsa

         # probes all ssh connections configured in ~/.ssh/config
-        subt tools ssh.probe
+        subt tools probe.ssh

+        # feel free to connect using the probe alias
+        # example, if started:
+        ssh azure.uav1

 You should now have resources deployed on Azure and be able to connect to them.

 ## Azure Maintenance

-To reduce Azure costs, users should make sure to maintain their resources.
+To **reduce Azure costs**, users should make sure to **maintain their resources**.

 **Shutdown Virtual Machines**